-What is Sherry and where does it come from?
+‘What is Sherry?
+Where does it come from?
 I want to learn about Sherry’ These were recent questions from a friend compiling an online magazine.
 And so started, Sherry: The Beginner’s Guide to One of Spain’s Greatest Wines.
 Sherry really is a pleasure to me.
 It’s one of the most versatile wines in the world: there is a Sherry to match every type of food – even breakfast when big, juicy raisins, soaked in PX Sherry can be scattered over your porridge.
 No Spanish cooking holiday can be complete without a daily indulgence in what is, possibly, my favourite wine in the world.

 The subject of Sherry is HUGE.
-It is complicated to get your head around the way it is made.
-And the more you know, the more you discover there is to know.
+It is complicated to get your head around how Sherry is is made.
+And the more you know about Sherry, the more you discover there is to know.

 Sherry is one of the oldest wines in the world.
 It was being made during the time of Moorish occupation of Andalucia until 1231.
-Then, Jerez was known as Sherrish.
+During Moorish ocupation, Jerez was known as Sherrish.
 It was only after pirate Sir Francis Drake plundered Cadiz in 1587, bringing back to England with him around 3,000 butts of Sherry, that the British love affair with Sherry started.
 Although regarded as a pirate, the Spanish admit he was the best salesman Sherry has ever had!
 Shakespeare referred to the English’s love of ‘sack’ in his Henry IV, 10 years later.
 Sherry was shipped to the UK for centuries in oak barrels.
 These barrels in turn were sent to Scotland to age Whisky.
-Hence the labels on Malts being Oloroso cask aged, PX cask aged etc. Interestingly, for those of you who are fans of malts, Bruichladdich of Islay have released a malt where the name of the Sherry House providing the barrels – Fernando de Castilla – on the label.
+Hence the labels on Malts being Oloroso cask aged, PX cask aged etc. For example, for those of you who are fans of malts, Bruichladdich of Islay released a malt where the name of the Sherry House providing the specific Sherry barrel – Fernando de Castilla – on the label.
 It’s becoming increasingly popular in the whisky industry to

 Where is Sherry From?